dojo/routing/README.md

 ]);
 ```

+Routes can only be appended to a router once.

 ### Dispatching paths

 The router doesn't track navigation events by itself.
 Changed paths need to be dispatched by application code.
 Context must be provided, this is made available to the matched routes.